 We have said it before and we will say it again – “Always pay yourself first.”
 Before paying your bills and spending on expenses, channel a portion of your income towards savings.
 Although this figure can vary depending on your financial goals, it is a good idea to save at least 10 percent to 15 percent of your monthly income – excluding your CPF contributions.
 Your savings don’t have to be restricted to your monthly salary either.
 You can make additional top-ups throughout the year, such as when you receive your performance bonus or Annual Wage Supplement (AWS).

 To help your money grow its value, don’t leave it idle in a bank savings account where it will earn minimal interest.
-Consider putting your cash reserves in a savings fund such as MoneyOwl WiseSaver, which allows you to earn higher returns than regular savings account while still offering you liquidity.
+Consider putting your cash reserves in a savings fund which allows you to earn higher returns than regular savings account while still offering you liquidity.
 If you already have your emergency fund sorted, you can consider channelling your extra money towards investments (more below).

 Before you start investing, it’s essential to sit down with a financial adviser to go through your insurance portfolio.
 This is especially crucial if you have recently gone through or are about to go through a significant life milestone, for example, getting married, buying a house or having a child.
 Ensuring you have proper coverage is vital as it gives you peace of mind that your financial goals will not be derailed in the unfortunate event of an accident or health crisis.